DeepBrainChain/DBC-Wiki/docs/en/onchain-api/dbc-rpc.md

 onlineProfile Module records the information of the machine's online rewards

-### 1.1 Query all machines controlled by a certain fund account
+### 1.1 Query all machines controlled by a certain stash account

 - Example